 The Norwegian Canning Museum is open daily.
 Check their website for more practical information.

-The Norwegian Canning Museum was the first one we visited during our 2-week Norway trip.
+The Norwegian Canning Museum was the first one we visited during our 2-week Norway road trip.
 It was such a big success that we added quite a few other museums to our itinerary as well!

 Have you visited the Norwegian Canning Museum?
 Feel free to share your experience in the comments!

-If you enjoyed reading this post, please share it.
+If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!